dojo/dojo.io/site/source/cookbook/widgets/lazy-load-widget.md

 This recipe demonstrates the following:

-1. How to declare a lazily loaded widget
+1. How to declare a lazily loaded widget - this is done within step 2 in the procedure section
-2. How to exclude a widget from the main JavaScript bundle
+2. How to exclude a widget from the main JavaScript bundle - this is handled automatically through the Dojo CLI build tool based on the registry definition
 3. How to download a widget on demand, at the point at which it is needed in the application lifecycle

 ## Procedure